pwa-builder/CloudAPK/Next-steps.md

 Your zip file contains `assetlinks.json`.
 Upload this file to your server at `https://example.com/.well-known/assetlinks.json`.
 (Replace example.com with your PWA's URL.)

+> 💁‍♂️ *Heads up*:
+>
-> 💁‍♂️ *Heads up*: <br /><br />**Digital asset links are required for your PWA to load without the browser address bar**.
+> **Digital asset links are required for your PWA to load without the browser address bar**.
 If you're seeing a browser address bar in your app on Android, your `assetlinks.json` file is missing, inaccessible, or incorrect.
 See our [asset links helper](/asset-links.md) to fix issues with the browser address bar showing up in your app.

 ## 2. Test your APK on an Android device or Android emulator
 Your zip file contains an `.apk` file - this is the Android app package that you can run on an Android device and you can submit to the Google Play Store.